Marsgate/hexyhustle-kitbot/README.md

 3. Install the ESP32Servo library
 4. Open the Code.ino file
 5. Select the board "esp32_bluepad32 > ESP32 Dev Module"
-6. Set the baud rate to 115200
+6. Plug in the brain, and select the COM port that appears.
-7. Plug in the brain, and select the COM port that appears.
+7. Verify that uploading code to the brain works

-8. Verify that uploading code to the brain works
+If the upload fails, try setting the baud rate to 115200 and retrying.

 ### Configuration